orsonteodoro/gcf2/README.md

 image.
 You may also use an unpacked stage 3 tarball or a copied image of / instead of emerging @system again.
 CFI will tell you the library or program that caused the CFI violation, all you need to do is replace that exe or lib from /bak.
-Also, you should have the rescue CD in case of failure with broken system apps (like bash).
-After the toolchain is repaired, add or disable CFI or its schemes and one shot re-emerge the package belonging to that shared-lib or executable.
 6a and 6c have an advantage of  less likely having SOVERSION (or library version) compatibility issues.
 6b can be used if using mostly stable versions and not keyworded ones.
+Also, you should have the rescue CD in case of failure with broken system apps (like bash).

 It is recommended in steps 13-17 that you test your software every 10-100 emerged packages to find runtime CFI violations instead of waiting too long.
 Long waits